Rifqio/simple-rag-implementation/assets/contracts/Contract with Premier Auto Insurance Co for Carllm.md

 ## Terms

 1. **Agreement Duration**: This contract is effective from January 1, 2025, and shall remain in effect for a period of twelve (12) months, concluding on December 31, 2025.
-2. **Payment**: The Client agrees to pay Jasa Raharja Putera a subscription fee of $2,500 per month for the duration of the contract, payable within 30 days of the invoice date.
+2. **Payment**: The Client agrees to pay BPJS Kesehatan a subscription fee of $2,500 per month for the duration of the contract, payable within 30 days of the invoice date.
 3. **Scope of Services**: The services provided under this contract include access to the Carllm platform, integration support, AI-powered risk assessment tools, customizable coverage plans, and automated customer support.
-4. **Data Security**: Jasa Raharja Putera commits to implementing industry-standard security measures to protect Client data, in accordance with applicable privacy laws.
+4. **Data Security**: BPJS Kesehatan commits to implementing industry-standard security measures to protect Client data, in accordance with applicable privacy laws.

 ---